Advisory Board – Executive Committee

 Rabolli Panserra is currently developing Mediter-Radio, a digital pop-up radio station that reveals and connects a network of 1037 museums along the Mediterranean coastline.

-Desiree F. Moore, GFAA Advisory Board and Art Liaison Committee
+Desiree F. Moore, GFAA Advisory Board

 Desiree F. Moore is a partner in the Chicago and Doha offices of the international law firm K&L Gates LLP.
 Ms. Moore is commercial litigator, with a focus on Intellectual Property, Social Media, and Art Law related matters.
 Ms. Moore is the founder and co-chair of the firm’s Social Media and the Law practice group, as well as the firm’s Middle East Art Law representative.